-Accessible forms of public transportation are vital to ensuring that people with disabilities can participate in all aspects of daily life, be it work, education, attending medical appointments, socializing, and more.
+Accessible forms of public transportation are vital to ensuring that people with disabilities can participate in all aspects of daily life, at work, during their education, attending medical appointments, socializing, and more.
 To date, Manitoba has seen advancements in making both public transit and paratransit accessible and available in our cities and rural communities.
-The Accessible Transportation Standard will add and extend beyond these efforts to ensure all aspects of transportation become more widely available and accessible.
+The future Accessible Transportation Standard will add to these efforts to ensure that all aspects of transportation become more widely available and accessible.

-An Accessibility Standard for Transportation will ensure that buses, paratransit, vehicles for hire and other forms of transportation are accessible and exist in all communities.
+An Accessibility Standard for Transportation will ensure that buses, paratransit, vehicles for hire and other forms of transportation, where they exist, are accessible.
 It will mean providing transportation policies and safety guidelines in alternate format upon request, such as large print or posted online.
-The standard will also ensure transit infrastructure is made more accessible, is well-maintained and cleared of snow during the winter months.
+The standard will also ensure transit infrastructure is more accessible, that it is maintained, and is cleared of snow during the winter months.
 Transportation must be designed in harmony with all forms of active transportation to ensure our communities are healthy, vibrant and accessible to all.